DopierRex/OneNext/README.md

 All credits go exclusively to the original authors of such ports, utilities and tools.

 OneNext add capabilities and thus implement some of the many great developments made over recent years for the Specrtum Next.
 Licences, original source code, references and links are all included on this repository.
-You are incouraged to learn about the extensive work of the original creators by checking their main repositories, learning about other amazing projects, or visiting their web sites.
+You are incouraged to learn about the extensive work of the creators by checking their main repositories, learning about other amazing projects, or visiting their web sites.
 Please read the credits, licence information, and all relevant documentation on this repository.

 Disclaimer: Under terms of respective GNU/CC0/Apache/MIT Licence.
 No liability or warrants are attributed to, implied or derived from this software.
-Use of the resources available from this repository is exclusively at your own risk.
-Please proceed only if you are confident in your abilities and understanding of the project.
+Use of resources on this repository is for educational purposes, exclusively at your own risk.
+Please proceed only if you are confident in your abilities, understanding of the project and accept the terms herein.

 REQUIREMENTS

-This repository is for the SPECTRUM NEXT (ks1) and the fantastic N-GO, a (improved) clone of Spectrum Next (Issue 2F) by ManuFehri, authorized by the Spectrum Next team.
-Those boards are use a FPGA Xilinx XC6SLX16.
+This repository is for the SPECTRUM NEXT (ks1 only) and the fantastic N-GO, a (improved) clone of Spectrum Next (Issue 2F) by ManuFehri, authorized by the Spectrum Next team https://manuferhi.com/p/n-go-board
+Those boards use a FPGA Xilinx XC6SLX16.

+The extra cores will not work on the new Spectrum Next Kickstarter 2 (ks2), as its FPGA on board is different.
+Hopefully, third party developers or the Spectrum Next team will look into developing new extra cores and adapting the existing ones for the Spectrum Next Kickstarter 2.

-The sofware has not been tested yet on the new N-mini, a Raspberry PI-sized Next board by Don Superfo but, in theory, it should work.
+The sofware in this repository has not been tested yet on the new N-mini, a Raspberry PI-sized Next board by Don Superfo.

 1) A VGA MONITOR/TV with (PAL) 50Hz, and a VGA display lead to connect it.

 Check your VGA monitor/TV boot menu to see if you can adjust settings, and output centred on your screen.
-Although some of the alternative cores (SAM Coupe, Amstrad CPC6128, BBC Micro) can also be displayed in RGB, only the BBC Micro core supports digital display (HDMI/DVI).
+Although some of the alternative cores (SAM Coupe, Amstrad CPC6128, BBC Micro) can also be displayed in RGB, only the BBC Micro core supports digital display (HDMI/DVI)

-A VGA monitor is therefore ideal for the extra cores, it can be obtained very inexpensively these days and a second-hand VGA monitor would normally cost a few dollars/pounds.
-Additionally, VGA (mode 0) is the most timing-accurate display for the Spectrum Next, as it is fully compatible with older ZX Spectrum software.
+A VGA monitor is therefore ideal for the extra cores, it can be obtained very inexpensively these days, and a second-hand VGA monitor would normally cost a few dollars/pounds.
+Additionally, VGA (50hz, mode 0) is the most timing-accurate display for the Spectrum Next, as it is fully compatible with older ZX Spectrum software.

 Once you have a VGA monitor connected, please check your VGA display frequencies with the Next 'Screen Test' by pressing key 'V' at start up, and select 'mode 0' whenever possible.
 For more information, refer to Sinclair ZX Spectrum Next User Manual, 'Chapter 1 - Setting it UP', also available online at https://www.specnext.com/zx-spectrum-next-user-manual-first-edition/

 3) SPEAKERS

 If your VGA monitor does not have audio output or built-in speakers, you will need to use external speakers connected to the Spectrum Next/N-go 3.5mm audio output.
-As for the VGA monitor above, getting a simple set of speakers is quite inexpensive, in fact you may have a set already.
+As for the VGA monitor above, getting a simple set of speakers is quite inexpensive, probably you have a set of speakers already that can be used.
-Consider also a good amplified sound system/speakers to enjoy the fantastic sound capabilities of Spectrum Next: NextSound (3 x AY-3-89xx compatible PSGs and PCM digital audio with stereo output), Covox/Soundrive/SpecDrum/TurboSound digital audio.
+Consider also getting a good amplified sound system/speakers to enjoy the fantastic sound capabilities of Spectrum Next: NextSound (3 x AY-3-89xx compatible PSGs and PCM digital audio with stereo output), Covox/Soundrive/SpecDrum/TurboSound digital audio.

 Additionally, software NextSIDPlayer and NXMODPlayer by the legendary David Saphier let you play PT3 and Amiga MOD files, while NextPlayer by Miroslav Bursa let you play STC, PT2, PT3, SQT and TS (TurboSound) music!

 2) A PS/2 KEYBOARD

 The open source cores that make it possible to recreate other machines on the Spectrum Next tend to be supporting PS/2 keyboard, VGA, and 3.5mm audio because that's what they were developed for.
-The PS/2 is effectively the way to use other machines, as it provides more keys than most source keyboards; for expample, although the BBC Micro core has support for the Spectrum Next keyboard (a great achievement!), using it may feel somehow awkward for the layout is so different.
+A PS/2 keyboard is the way to use other machines, as it provides more keys than most source keyboards; for expample, although the BBC Micro core has support for the Spectrum Next keyboard (a great achievement!), it may feel somehow awkward because the layout is so different.

 OPTIONAL (reccommended): PS/2 splitter cable and a PS/2 Mouse, as few sofware require a mouse.

-4) A newly-formatted SD CARD (preferably 4gb)
+4) A NEWLY FAT16 FORMATTED 4GB SD CARD

 Whether you have a Spectrum Next (ks1) or N-go, you will need to format a new SD card to FAT16 (not FAT32).
-Please do NOT use your old or ordinary Next SD card, you should obtain a new SD card specifically for this.
-A few alternative cores only work with cards up to 4gb, therefore, if you have a lager-sized SD card, you must create a FAT16 4gb primary partition, or even better split the SD card size into multiple partitions (as explained herewith in the following section, marked OPTIONAL).
+Please do NOT re-use your old or ordinary Next SD card, you should definitely obtain a new SD card specifically for this.
+A few extra cores only work with cards up to 4gb maximum, therefore, if you have a lager size SD card, you must create on it a FAT16 4gb primary partition, or even better split the SD card size into multiple partitions (as explained in the following section, marked OPTIONAL).

-OPTIONAL (recommended): It is possible to have multiple drives on NextZXOS (no need for external drives or additional SD cards) by partitioning the new SD card this way:
+OPTIONAL (recommended): You can actually have multiple drives on NextZXOS (no need for external drives or additional SD cards) by partitioning the new SD card in this way:

 1st 4gb partition in FAT16,

 2nd, 3rd.. partitions in FAT32, in GB sizes of your choice (depending on how large the SD card is)

+Fore example, for a 32gb SD card: first 4gb FAT16 partition, second 10gb FAT32 partition, third 10gb FAT32 partition, fourth 8gb FAT32 partition; NextZXOS will show 4 logical drives C, D, E, F

 IMPORTANT: ALL partitions must be PRIMARY, and only the first 4gb partition must be formatted in FAT16, the subsequent partitions (2nd, 3rd..) must be formatted in FAT32.
-NextZXOS will show multiple logical drives, C,D,E,F..

 Games for the extra systems and consoles, must be kept on the first NextZXOS C drive (FAT16, 1st SD partion) in their respectives folders SAM, CPC, MSX, NES, COLECO, ATARI, where you can place your own games/roms.

 Anything else, ZX Spectrum legacy or Next files, can go on other drives (D,E,F..)
 If you wish to keep all your files neatly, it could be, for example: the whole ZX Spectrum TOSEC library in drive D, Next games in drive E, music files or your own programs in drive F..